The InSAR absolute phase amid singularities: Defining the absolute phase

 The definition of the path $\Gamma^{\mathrm{a}}: I \rightarrow W$ can be tailored to the mode.
 In this document, the convex combination,

 is the default.
 It connects $\wb_1$ and $\wb_2$ through a straight line.
-It meets both desiderata for $\Gamma^{\mathrm{a}}$: i) independence of $\gamma(\wb)$, and ii) smooth dependence on the endpoint $x_2$.
+It meets all three desiderata for $\Gamma^{\mathrm{a}}$: i) constancy of $\Gamma^{\mathrm{a}}_{\wb_1}$; ii) independence of $\gamma(\wb)$, and iii) smooth dependence on the endpoint $x_2$.
 Its definition makes sense for star-shaped $W$ (with center $\wb_1$).
 For more general $W$, different choices of $\Gamma^{\mathrm{a}}$ are required.
-Points of discontinuity are then included in the absolute phase singularities $A$, implying that the absolute phase is not defined there and rescuing continuity of the absolute phase in $W \setminus A$.
-The arbitrary selection of an absolute path impinges on the absolute phase, reinforcing that the wrapped phase is the fundamental physical quantity in interferometry.
+If the absolute path has discontinuities, these are then included in the absolute phase singularities $A$, implying that the absolute phase is not defined on such points and rescuing continuity of the absolute phase in $W \setminus A$.